boscoh/pdbstruct/README.md

        >> uv tool install pdbstruct@latest

+2. Or you can use ux to run the command in an isolated enviornment:

+       >> uvx pdbstruct

-2. Another alternative is to use [pipx](https://github.com/pypa/pipx)
+4. Another alternative is to use [pipx](https://github.com/pypa/pipx)

        >> pipx install pdbstruct

-3. If you have a [venv](https://docs.python.org/3/library/venv.html) python environment setup, then:
+5. Or drop into your [venv](https://docs.python.org/3/library/venv.html) python environment:

        >> pip install pdbstruct